learn-co-curriculum/phase-3-getting-remote-data-conclusion/README.md

-# Getting Data from Remote Sources Conclusion
+# Getting Remote Data Conclusion

 We've established how you can build classes and object that perform various functions in an application, however, sometimes we want to incorporate remote